raccoonfangz/raccoonfangz.github.io/_posts/2026-05-02-what-ive-been-up-to-lately.md

+---
+layout: post
+title: What I've been up to lately
+tags:
+  - 2026
+---

 To whoever still managed to find this, hi! :] I’ve been off blogging for some time now so I wanted to explain my inactivity.

 read as: I’M STILL STANDING🎶